AjNavneet/BERT-Text-Classification-MultiClass/readme.md

 # Multi-Class Text Classification with BERT Model

-### Business Overview
+## Business Overview

-In this project, we take a different approach by utilizing a pre-trained model known as BERT (Bidirectional Encoder Representations from Transformers) for text classification.
-BERT is an open-source machine learning framework for Natural Language Processing (NLP) developed by Google, known for its state-of-the-art performance in a wide range of NLP tasks.
+In this project, we leverage the power of BERT (Bidirectional Encoder Representations from Transformers), a pre-trained model for Natural Language Processing (NLP), to perform multi-class text classification.
+BERT, developed by Google, is renowned for its state-of-the-art performance in various NLP tasks.

----

-### Aim
+## Aim

-The main objective of this project is to perform multi-class text classification on a dataset using the pre-trained BERT model.
+The primary objective is to conduct multi-class text classification on a dataset comprising over two million customer complaints related to consumer financial products.
+This involves associating each complaint with a specific product category.
+To enhance text representation, we use pre-trained word vectors from the GloVe dataset (glove.6B).

----

-### Data Description
+## Data Description

-The dataset comprises more than two million customer complaints about consumer financial products.
-It includes columns for the actual text of the complaint and the product category associated with each complaint.
-Pre-trained word vectors from the GloVe dataset (glove.6B) are used to enhance text representation.
+The dataset includes columns for the text of the complaint and the associated product category.
+To handle the text, we utilize pre-trained word vectors from GloVe.
+The dataset will be preprocessed to handle null values, duplicate labels, and convert the text into a suitable format for model training.

----

-### Tech Stack
+## Tech Stack

 - Language: `Python`
 - Libraries: `pandas`, `torch`, `nltk`, `numpy`, `pickle`, `re`, `tqdm`, `sklearn`, `transformers`

----

 ## Approach

-1. Install the necessary packages using the `pip` command.
-2. Import the required libraries.
+### 1. Installation and Imports

+Using the `pip` command, install the necessary packages.
+Import required libraries for the project.

+### 2. Configuration

-3. Define configuration file paths.
+Define configuration file paths to manage data and model-related parameters.

-4. Process Text data:
+### 3. Process Text Data

-   - Read the CSV file and remove null values.
+- Read the CSV file and handle null values.
-   - Handle duplicate labels.
+- Address duplicate labels.
 - Encode the label column and save the encoder and encoded labels.

-5. Data Preprocessing:
+### 4. Data Preprocessing

 - Convert text to lowercase.
-   - Remove punctuation.
-   - Eliminate digits.
-   - Remove consecutive instances of 'x'.
+- Remove punctuation, digits, consecutive instances of 'x', and extra spaces.
-   - Remove additional spaces.
-   - Tokenize the text.
-   - Save the tokens.
+- Tokenize the text and save the tokens.

-6. Model:
+### 5. Model

 - Create the BERT model.
 - Define a function for the PyTorch dataset.
 - Create functions to train and test the model.

-7. Train the BERT model:
+### 6. Train the BERT Model

-   - Load the necessary files.
+- Load necessary files.
 - Split data into train, test, and validation sets.
 - Create PyTorch datasets.
 - Create data loaders.
 - Create the model object.
-   - Define the loss function and optimizer.
+- Define loss function and optimizer.
 - Move the model to GPU if available.
 - Train the model.
 - Test the model.

-8. Make predictions on new text.
+### 7. Make Predictions on New Text

----

 ## Modular Code Overview